omerfarukfidan/LocalNews/README.md

 ```

 The frontend server will start, and you can access it at `http://localhost:3000`.
 The application provides a dropdown to select a city and displays local news for the selected city.

-## Recent Updates

-### Added News Classification Pipeline
-- Implemented a data pipeline using OpenAI's GPT-3.5-turbo to classify news articles as either local or global.
-- The pipeline assigns relevant American cities to local news articles and marks global news appropriately.
-- The classified data is inserted into the database, linking each news article to its relevant city.

-### Created API Route for News by City
-- Added a new API route `/api/news` that allows users to retrieve news articles for a specific city by passing the city name as a query parameter.
-- This route searches the database for the specified city and returns all related news articles.

-### Frontend Dropdown for City Selection
-- Implemented a dropdown in the frontend application that allows users to select a city.
-- The selected city is used to fetch local news articles using the backend API.

-### Improved City Matching Logic
-- Updated the matching logic to ensure that cities are accurately identified and matched with the correct records in the database.
-- Removed the use of `LIKE` with partial matching, as it caused incorrect city assignments in some cases.

 ## Notes
 - Make sure your `.gitignore` file is set up to exclude sensitive files like `.env`, virtual environment folders (`venv/`), and large datasets (`dataset/`).